kaybinwong/shared-array/README.md

 print(b[0])

 # See how "test" is still present in shared memory even though we
 # destroyed the array a.
+This method only works on Linux.
 sa.list()

 # Now destroy the array "test" from memory.